coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/workflow.rst

 You will put the path to that certificate chain file in the ``vars`` file, when you configure your node later.

 2a.
-If your BigchainDB node will use 3scale for API authentication, monitoring and billing, you will need all relevant 3scale settings and credentials.
+If your corechaindb node will use 3scale for API authentication, monitoring and billing, you will need all relevant 3scale settings and credentials.

 2b.
-If your BigchainDB node will not use 3scale, then write authorization will be granted to all POST requests with a secret token in the HTTP headers.
+If your corechaindb node will not use 3scale, then write authorization will be granted to all POST requests with a secret token in the HTTP headers.
 (All GET requests are allowed to pass.)
 You can make up that ``SECRET_TOKEN`` now.
 For example, ``superSECRET_token4-POST*requests``.
 You will put it in the ``vars`` file later.
-Every BigchainDB node in a BigchainDB network can have a different secret token.
+Every corechaindb node in a corechaindb network can have a different secret token.
-To make an HTTP POST request to your BigchainDB node, you must include an HTTP header named ``X-Secret-Access-Token`` and set it equal to your secret token, e.g.
+To make an HTTP POST request to your corechaindb node, you must include an HTTP header named ``X-Secret-Access-Token`` and set it equal to your secret token, e.g.

 ``X-Secret-Access-Token: superSECRET_token4-POST*requests``

-3. Deploy a Kubernetes cluster for your BigchainDB node.
+3. Deploy a Kubernetes cluster for your corechaindb node.
 We have some instructions for how to :doc:`Deploy a Kubernetes cluster on Azure <../k8s-deployment-template/template-kubernetes-azure>`.

 .. warning::

-   In theory, you can deploy your BigchainDB node to any Kubernetes cluster, but there can be differences between different Kubernetes clusters, especially if they are running different versions of Kubernetes.
+   In theory, you can deploy your corechaindb node to any Kubernetes cluster, but there can be differences between different Kubernetes clusters, especially if they are running different versions of Kubernetes.
    We tested this Kubernetes Deployment Template on Azure ACS in February 2018 and at that time ACS was deploying a **Kubernetes 1.7.7** cluster.
 If you can force your cluster to have that version of Kubernetes, then you'll increase the likelihood that everything will work.

-4. Deploy your BigchainDB node inside your new Kubernetes cluster.
+4. Deploy your corechaindb node inside your new Kubernetes cluster.
-You will fill up the ``vars`` file, then you will run a script which reads that file to generate some Kubernetes config files, you will send those config files to your Kubernetes cluster, and then you will deploy all the stuff that you need to have a BigchainDB node.
+You will fill up the ``vars`` file, then you will run a script which reads that file to generate some Kubernetes config files, you will send those config files to your Kubernetes cluster, and then you will deploy all the stuff that you need to have a corechaindb node.

-⟶ Proceed to :ref:`deploy your BigchainDB node <kubernetes-template-deploy-a-single-corechaindb-node>`.
+⟶ Proceed to :ref:`deploy your corechaindb node <kubernetes-template-deploy-a-single-corechaindb-node>`.

 .. raw:: html